raghuugare/raghuugare.bkup/_posts/2015-09-17-fixed_point.markdown

 ## The point?

-Well, in the end, especially on seeing the different values in case of the \$ sin() \$ function, I realized one simple thing..
-That even the so-called 'fixed-point' of a function 'changes'
+Well, in the end, especially on seeing the different values in case of the \$ sin() \$ function, I realized one simple thing---even the so-called 'fixed-point' of a function 'changes'.

-Which reminds me of the adage:
+Which reminds me of the saying:

 >  &#10077; The ONLY constant in Life, is CHANGE. &#10078;